Rainbow-Dreamer/Ideal-Piano/User Manuals/English/Settings Manual.md

 key_settings: The dictionary of the 88 keys of the computer keyboard, please note that all the files in the sound path must contain the keys you have set to

-midi_device_id: This parameter is the input port id of the MIDI device after it is connected to the MIDI device (e.g. MIDI keyboard)
+midi_input_port: This parameter is the input port id of the MIDI device after it is connected to the MIDI device (e.g. MIDI keyboard)

-play_midi_port: the MIDI output port id when playing MIDI files
+midi_output_port: the MIDI output port id when playing MIDI files

 language: the display language of the software, including main window buttons, chord names, messages and the window to choose MIDI files, currently only 'English' and 'Chinese' are supported